pauldennis2/TextQuest/JsonApiDoc.md

 * displayIfCleared - Optional flag as to whether we should continue to include this obstacle in the room description once it's been cleared.
 For something like a smashed barrel, we probably don't want to keep displaying it.
 For a riddle, it's good to remind the player that this was the room where they solved it.
 * blockedDirections - A List of directions that are blocked until this obstacle is cleared.
 Optional
 * expAmount - the amount of experience the hero should receive when clearing the obstacle.
 Different types have different defaults, but the base default is 25 experience points.
+* description - An optional detailed description of the obstacle that will be displayed *instead of* the name.
+Optional

 Triggers (all Optional)
 * onSmash - Some obstacles are "smashable".
 This trigger defines what happens when they're smashed.